maverik-io/ColdZap/README.md

 ## Movement

-- The player can move using the `WASD` keys.
+- The player can move using the `W` `A` `S` `D` keys.
 The player can also use the arrow keys to move.

 ## Shooting

 - Shooting is automatic.
+Simply get in line with an enemy and the player will shoot automatically.

 ## Saving

 - The game saves automatically when the player completes a level.
+- Beware, the game will reset when the player dies.

 ## Levels